ziweiji/ziweiji.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Huazhong University of Science and Technology, 2015 - 2019
-* Ph.D Candidate in ECE Department, Hong Kong University of Science and Technology, 2019 - Present
+* Ph.D in ECE Department, Hong Kong University of Science and Technology, 2019 - 2025

 Work experience
 ======